Wood duck © Nigel CC BY 2.0

 About

 Located on St. Joseph Island along the St. Mary’s River, the 42-hectare (103-acre) Hay Marsh Nature Reserve protects a precious piece of Great Lakes shoreline.
-The reserve is part of the Hay Marsh wetland, a provincially significant coastal wetland composed of fen, swamp and marsh.
+The nature reserve property is part of the Hay Marsh wetland, a provincially significant coastal wetland composed of fen, swamp and marsh.

 The property donor, John Kerastas, enjoyed many summers fishing and hiking in northern Ontario’s bush, and wanted to see Hay Marsh protected.
 “Just as I enjoyed the Canadian wilderness,” says Kerastas, “so too should future generations have that privilege.”